Pick apples on a family getaway to Wenatchee

 Between Cashmere and Wenatchee, fourth-generation farm Stutzman Ranch is an easy stop.
-Pick Gala, Fuji and Golden Delicious apples for $.65 a pound.
-(The ranch also has U-pick peaches, nectarines, grapes, pluots and cherries in the summer.)
-If you’re willing to drive another 40 minutes, head north to Orondo’s Lone Pine Fruit and Espresso, on Hwy.
-97 near Chelan.
+Pick Gala, Fuji and Golden Delicious apples, and varieties of pears — sometimes for less than a dollar a pound.
+The ranch also has U-pick peaches, nectarines, grapes, pluots and cherries in the summer.
+If you’re willing to drive another 40 minutes, head north to Orondo’s Lone Pine Fruit and Espresso, on Highway 97 near Chelan.
 This fun and funky spot has pies, deli food, ice cream and coffee (as well as outdoor seating); U-pick apple varieties include Pink Lady, Honeycrisp, Granny Smith, Ambrosia and Fuji.

-High-flying festival: No guarantees for 2020, but the Wings & Wheels Festival is a beloved annual East Wenatchee event usually held in early October.
+High-flying festival: The Wings & Wheels Festival, canceled for 2020 and 2021, is supposed to return in 2022.
+This beloved annual East Wenatchee event is typically held in early October.
 It celebrates two pilots who made the first nonstop transpacific flight in 1931, crash-landing in the hills above Wenatchee.
-Expect a car show, remote-control model plane demos and a display of the original plane.
+The event director has said they are taking some time to reimagine the festival, watch the website for updates.